Consumer Pamphlet: How to Safeguard Against Fraud When You Buy Property

 If your plan is to build a home, then you must explore financing and insurance costs.
 Fire and flood insurance, for example, may be expensive.
 You also must examine such possible costs as property taxes or special assessments levied against the property by private and governmental entities.
 You should thoroughly understand these costs.
 Inquire whether the property is located in a flood area.
 If so, what safeguards exist?
 Are there adequate drainage facilities to render the property useable for the purpose for which it was offered?
 Will flood insurance be required and, if so, at what cost?
 Is the property even buildable?
 Are there sinkholes on the property?
 All of these items pose challenges to purchasing land.

 Remember, if you decide to buy land, it is important that you read the entire purchase contract carefully and contact an attorney to review the contract before you sign it.
+Additional documents to consider include any developer, homeowners association or condominium association rules, procedures and restrictions affecting the prospective property.
 Also, consider obtaining title insurance and a professional survey so that you are aware if anyone else is claiming an interest in the property.
 If you have any questions concerning any real estate transaction, you should contact an attorney before making a final and binding decision.

 In addition to this general advice about the land itself, it is important to know about sales techniques.
 Don’t let sales agents pressure you into making a hasty decision, no matter how intense and skillful the sales pitch.
 Some agents operate on the theory that, if you have time to think things over, chances are you won’t be back.